 If you don’t have health care coverage and would like more information, call us at 1-800-479-5764 (TTY 711) Monday through Friday between 9 a.m. and 5 p.m. to learn more about your coverage options.

 We’re here to support you however we can.
-If you need help with essentials like food or housing, or need assistance paying bills, start your search at kp.org/communityresources or call 1-800-443-6328 (TTY 711), Monday through Friday between 8 a.m. and 5 p.m.
+If you need help with essentials like food, housing, paying for internet or other utilities, and more, the Kaiser Permanente Community Support Hub can help connect you to resources in your community.
+Call 1-800-443-6328 (TTY 711), Monday through Friday between 8 a.m. and 5 p.m.

 For help or questions about the medical financial assistance application process or other questions, please call 1-800-390-3507, or speak to a financial counselor within the Admitting Department at any Kaiser Permanente hospital.

 There are free consumer advocacy organizations that will help you understand the billing and payment process.
 You may call the Health Consumer Alliance at 1-888-804-3536 (TTY 711) or go to healthconsumer.org for more information.

 The Hospital Bill Complaint Program is a state program, which reviews hospital decisions about whether you qualify for help paying your hospital bill.
 If you believe you were wrongly denied financial assistance, you may file a complaint with the Hospital Bill Complaint Program.
 Go to HospitalBillComplaintProgram.hcai.ca.gov for more information and to file a complaint.